indrekots/indrekots.github.io/_posts/articles/2016-09-09-java-unicode-and-the-mysterious-compiler-error.md

 {% endhighlight %}

-## *native2ascii* removed from JDK9

-Prior to JDK9, properties files in Java [use the ISO-8859-1 character set by default](https://docs.oracle.com/javase/8/docs/api/java/util/Properties.html#load-java.io.InputStream-).
+What about Java 9 (and later)?
+Prior to it, Java property files [use the ISO-8859-1 character set by default](https://docs.oracle.com/javase/8/docs/api/java/util/Properties.html#load-java.io.InputStream-).
 Characters that cannot be represented in ISO-8859-1 are converted to Unicode escapes using the *native2ascii* tool.

->  Characters not in Latin1, and certain special characters, are represented in keys and elements using Unicode escapes as defined in section 3.3 of The Java™ Language Specification.

-[JEP 226](http://openjdk.java.net/jeps/226) proposes to support properties files encoded in UTF-8 in JDK9.
-This means that the *native2ascii* tool is not needed anymore.
+But [JEP 226](http://openjdk.java.net/jeps/226) changes that and property files can now be encoded in UTF-8, which means that the *native2ascii* tool is not needed anymore.

 In this post, *native2ascii* is used to demonstrate what the Java source file would look like if Unicode escapes were replaced with actual Unicode characters.
-For JDK9 users, I recommend to use the [*uni2ascii* package](http://billposer.org/Software/uni2ascii.html) which can achieve the same result.
+For Java 9 users, I recommend to use *[uni2ascii](http://billposer.org/Software/uni2ascii.html)*, which can achieve the same result.

 {% highlight bash %}
 #uni2ascii package consists of two programs: uni2ascii and ascii2uni.